 Growing Liverpool's visitor economy is part of Council's broader vision to stimulate the local economy through the injection of new dollars, creation of employment opportunities and increased demand for local goods and services.
-A strong visitor economy will showcase and celebrate the City's assets - its people and lifestyle, rich cultural diversity, heritage, natural assets and events.
-Marketing and promotion will enhance the city's profile, thereby building and strengthening community pride and, raising investor confidence.
+A strong visitor economy will showcase and celebrate the City's assets of the City - its people and lifestyle, rich cultural diversity, heritage, natural assets and events.
+Marketing and promotion will enhance the City's profile, thereby building and strengthening community pride and raising investor confidence.
+Western Sydney Airport will provide new opportunities to attract international visitors and grow the local visitor economy

-The vision for Liverpool's DMP is to become an attractive visitor destination, loved and promoted by its locals for its diversity, heritage and nature.
+The vision for Liverpool's DMP is; A place locals are proud to call home; celebrating and sharing our diversity, heritage and nature.